EG-Rad/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit                          script: Display the contents list of your current directory.
 2-bring_me_home                   script: Changes the working directory to the user’s home directory.
 3-listfiles                       script: Display current directory contents in a long format.
+4-listmorefiles                   script: Display current directory contents, including hidden files (starting with .).
+Use the long format.